Biscuits are to home cooking as dogs are to human beings. They're comforting, could be considered your best friend, and are always eager to please.

 If you're just looking for a base recipe for buttermilk biscuits, simply remove the herbs and cheese from this one.
 It's a great go-to for experimentation or just something dependable and fast.

 I avoided biscuits for a long time.
 I didn't understand how to work with the sticky dough.
 Chefs from across time have crowed in unison: "Don't knead the biscuits!
 They'll be tough!" or "Don't add ANY flour!
 You'll ruin the ratios!"
 After many years of tears and cuss words, I finally realized that it's really ok to knead the dough until it comes together.
 It's also perfectly fine to add a little flour to the counter or the top of the dough as I need it.
-There is even a tiny section in Grace's cookbook that gives you permission to knead the dough for "half a minute."
+There is even a tiny section in my grandma's cookbook that gives you permission to knead the dough for "half a minute."
 That's truly all it takes.
 I was relieved to find a professional opinion that matched my own instincts.

 Notes